About Balanced Equine

 Courses studied by Carol include:

-Bachelor of Science (plant science/physical geography and zoology)
+Bachelor of Science (Botany/Physical geography and Zoology)